-(b) in the case of Malta:
+- (b) in the case of the United Arab Emirates:

-the income tax;
+- (i) the income tax; and

+- (ii) the corporate tax;

-(hereinafter referred to as "Malta tax").
+(hereinafter referred to as "United Arab Emirates tax").

-4. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify each other of any significant changes which have been made in their respective taxation laws.
+4. The Convention shall apply also to any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
+The competent authorities of the Contracting States shall notify each other of any significant changes that have been made in their taxation laws.

-GENERAL DEFINITIONS
+Income from Hydrocarbons

+Notwithstanding any other provisions of this Convention, nothing in this Convention shall affect the right of any political subdivision or local government of the United Arab Emirates to apply its own laws and regulations regarding the taxation of income, gains and capital relating to the ownership, management, production, exploration, extraction, exploitation, transportation and distribution of natural resources and hydrocarbons, including oil and gas and condensates, derivates and primary byproducts thereof.
+In the unlikely event of any inconsistency between this Article and any other provision of this Convention, this Article shall prevail.

+General Definitions

-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Ireland" includes any area outside the territorial waters of Ireland which, in accordance with international law, has been or may hereafter be designated under the laws of Ireland concerning the Continental Shelf, as an area within which the rights of Ireland with respect to the sea-bed and sub-soil and their natural resources may be exercised; - (b) the term "Malta" means the Republic of Malta and, when used in a geographical sense, means the Island of Malta, the Island of Gozo and the other islands of the Maltese archipelago including the territorial waters thereof, as well as any area of the sea-bed, its sub-soil and the superjacent water column adjacent to the territorial waters, wherein Malta exercises sovereign rights, jurisdiction, or control in accordance with international law and its national law, including its legislation relating to the exploration of the continental shelf and exploitation of its natural resources; - (c) the terms "a Contracting State" and "the other Contracting State" mean Ireland or Malta, as the context requires; - (d) the term "person" includes an individual, a company and any other body of persons; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (g) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (h) the term "competent authority" means:
+- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Ireland" includes any area outside the territorial waters of Ireland which has been or may hereafter be designated under the laws of Ireland concerning the Exclusive Economic Zone and the Continental Shelf, as an area within which Ireland may exercise such sovereign rights and jurisdiction as are in conformity with international law; - (b) the term "United Arab Emirates" when used in the geographical sense, means the territory of the United Arab Emirates which is under its sovereignty as well as the territorial sea, airspace and submarine areas over which the United Arab Emirates exercises, in conformity with international law and the laws of the United Arab Emirates sovereign rights in respect of any activity carried on in connection with exploration for or the exploitation of natural resources; - (c) the terms "a Contracting State" and "the other Contracting State" mean Ireland or the United Arab Emirates, as the context requires; and the term "Contracting States" means Ireland and the United Arab Emirates; - (d) the term "person" includes an individual, a company, a trust, and any other body of persons;

+- (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the term "enterprise" applies to the carrying on of any business; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (i) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person, trust, association or other entity deriving its status as such from the laws in force in that Contracting State or of a political subdivision or a local government thereof; - (j) the term "competent authority" means: - (i) in the case of Ireland, the Revenue Commissioners or their authorised representative; - (ii) in the case of the United Arab Emirates, the Ministry of Finance or its authorised representative; - (k) the term "business" includes the performance of professional services and of other activities of an independent character.